 MobiKwik, a mobile wallet services company, has raised $50 million (Rs 332.6 crore) in Series C round led by GMO, Japan's payment gateway, and Mediatek, Taiwan-based Semiconductor Company.
 The money will be poured into product innovation, strengthening team, and user acquisition.
 The Series C round, which was closed four months ago, also saw participation from existing investors Sequoia Capital and Treeline Asia.

 The company had raised Rs 44 crore in December last year completing its Series B round.
-Till date, the company has raised funds from Sequoia Capital, American Express, Tree Line Asia, and Cisco Investment.
+To date, the company has raised funds from Sequoia Capital, American Express, Tree Line Asia, and Cisco Investment.

-"We are very excited to live up to the investors' expectations and raise the funding," says Bipin Preet Singh, Founder and CEO of MobiKwik.
+"We are very excited to live up to the investors' expectations and raise the funding," says Bipin Preet Singh, Founder, and CEO of MobiKwik.

 GMO Payment Gateway in one of its statements said that they led this investment through GMO Global Payment Fund in a bid to form a new strategic partnership with MobiKwik.
 GMO Global Payment Fund is focussed on local payment-related businesses.